autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 !!! info

     Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
-By pulling and using Autoware Open AD Kit images, you accept the terms and conditions of the license.
+By pulling and using the Autoware Open AD Kit images, you accept the terms and conditions of the license.

 ## Prerequisites